 Umvelt is centred around three interdisciplinary workshops in Bergen, Stockholm and Copenhagen.
 It brings together young artists and academics from four Nordic countries who will engage in exercises, discussions and artistic production.
-The process will reflect on the following three problems:
+The process will reflect on the following two problems:

 - Human beings are the only known species that use written and spoken language, but what can we learn from the “language-less” communication between animals and the world that surrounds them?